 “The CYO will use its access to players, coaches, parish coordinators and parents to help combat this growing epidemic targeting our kids and families here on Staten Island,” said Michael Neely, CYO County Coordinator.
 “We aim to be part of the solution.”

 “Combating Staten Island’s opioid and heroin epidemic requires an all-hands on deck approach and I am thankful for the borough’s Catholic community for joining us in this fight with the H.E.A.R.T Initiative,” said District Attorney McMahon.
 “By utilizing the built-in support network of local parishes, schools, and CYO programs, my office and Catholic Charities of Staten Island can better help those suffering from addiction illness find the resources and services they need on their path to recovery.”
 Additionally, Barbara Theodosiou’s The Addict’s Mom organization which is operating now for ten years is also a great help especially for the mothers whose child is suffering from addiction.
 To learn more about them, message them at Barbara@TheAddictsMom.com.
-If you want money to support the needs of your child, visit here for additional resources.
+If you would like to donate to our case you can do so by giving through our online giving App provided by Tithe.ly

 For more information about the Staten Island H.E.A.R.T Initiative or to seek help please visit www.catholiccharitiesofstatenisland.org and click the SI HEART Tab or to report an anonymous drug tip please dial the District Attorney’s Drug Hotline at 718-876-5839.